 Pumpkins are an important element of the country’s Őrség region, a heritage settlement of traditional homes, located in the west of Hungary near the Austrian and Slovenian borders, about a three-hour drive from Budapest.
 An annual festival has been dedicated to this autumn staple, visitors able to sample all that can be made from this colorful favorite.
 A cheerful jack-o’-lantern parade adds to the fun.

-Harvest Festival of Tokaj date to be announced, Tokaj
+Harvest Festival of Tokaj 5-7 October, Tokaj

 The hills of Hungary’s acclaimed Tokaj wine region are crisscrossed with premier vineyards which have been cultivated for centuries.
 The home of sweet Aszú celebrates autumn with a harvest procession, cooking competitions, stage shows, barrels of local wines and gastronomic delights, all centered along the city’s main square and inside its cellars.

-Day of Cabbage Meals date to be announced, Demjén
+Day of Cabbage Meals 6 October, Demjén

 Cabbage-based dishes are served across this delightful event in Demjén, a small town located a short drive from the city of Eger, home of the famous Bull’s Blood wine.